 How you choose to deliver your welcome message is up to you.
 A welcome email is arguably the most common method, but text messaging is also a popular channel.
 If your product is an app or platform, you can even leverage those in-app communication channels (notifications, pop-ups, etc.) to relay the welcome.

 Video works with any of these mediums, from SMS to email, with 97% of people believing that video is an effective tool to welcome and educate new clients.
-Combining visuals with audio and text, a personalized welcome video, like the one below by SelectHealth, can help get your message across more clearly.
+Combining visuals with audio and text, a personalised welcome video, like the one below by SelectHealth, can help get your message across more clearly.

 A Guided Tutorial